CumulusNetworks/docs/content/cumulus-linux/Network-Virtualization/Ethernet-Virtual-Private-Network---EVPN.md

         vxlan id 10100 local 10.0.0.1 srcport 0 0 dstport 4789 nolearning ageing 300
         bridge_slave state forwarding priority 8 cost 100 hairpin off guard off root_block off fastleave off learning off flood on port_id 0x8001 port_no 0x1 designated_port 32769 designated_cost 0 designated_bridge 8000.0:1:0:0:11:0 designated_root 8000.0:1:0:0:11:0 hold_timer    0.00 message_age_timer    0.00 forward_delay_timer    0.00 topology_change_ack 0 config_pending 0 proxy_arp off proxy_arp_wifi off mcast_router 1 mcast_fast_leave off mcast_flood on neigh_suppress on group_fwd_mask 0x0 group_fwd_mask_str 0x0 group_fwd_maskhi 0x0 group_fwd_maskhi_str 0x0 addrgenmode eui64
     ...

-The following example output for the `bridge fdb show` command shows:
+    cumulus@leaf01:~$

+A sample output of `bridge fdb show` is depicted below.
+Some interesting information from this output includes:

   - swp3 and swp4 are access ports with VLAN ID 100.
 This is mapped to VXLAN interface vni100.

   - 00:02:00:00:00:01 is a local host MAC learned on swp3.

-  - The remote VTEPs that participate in VLAN ID 100 are 10.0.0.3, 10.0.0.4, and 10.0.0.2 (the FDB entries have a MAC address of 00:00:00:00:00:00).
+  - The remote VTEPs which participate in VLAN ID 100 are 10.0.0.3, 10.0.0.4 and 10.0.0.2.
+This is evident from the FDB entries with a MAC address of 00:00:00:00:00:00.
 These entries are used for BUM traffic replication.

   - 00:02:00:00:00:06 is a remote host MAC reachable over the VXLAN tunnel to 10.0.0.2.